WEST TEXAS BASS TRAIL 2024 RULES

 • Championship teams will consist of regular season team members or one team member and that team’s substitute.

 • No member may be added to a team once the season has started.
 Adding a team member will constitute a new team, and all previously accumulated points will not be transferred from the initial team.

-• Single-member teams are permitted if one team member cannot make the tournament and a substitute was not declared at the start of the season.
+• Single-member teams are permitted if one team member cannot make the tournament and a substitute was not declared or available at the start of the season.

 • Guides are permitted as part of a team if they haven't provided guide services for any form of compensation on the tournament lake within the previous 30 days.

 • An adult partner must accompany any contestant under 17.
 The minor’s guardian must sign the registration and release form.